How to Become a Freelancer and Start Freelancing Work

 The client relationship starts from the first time they find out you exist.

-If your relationships commence from visiting your profile, services, and articles on the FreelanceAce Talent Marketplace, make sure you’re putting your best foot forward.
+If your relationships with clients commence from them visiting your talent profile, services, and articles, make sure you’re putting your best foot forward.

 Think long term, not short term